last-one/Pytorch_Realtime_Multi-Person_Pose_Estimation/README.md

 - Download the data set, annotations and [COCO official toolbox](https://github.com/cocodataset/cocoapi)
 - Go to the "preprocessing" folder `cd preprocessing`.
 - Generate json file and masks `python generate_json_mask,py`.
-- Generate training data `python generate_data.py`.
 - Go to the "training" folder `cd ../training`.
 - Set the train parameters in "config.yml".
-- Set the train data dir and val data dir.
+- Set the train data dir , train mask dir, train json filepath and val data dir, val mask dir, val json filepath.
 - Train the model `sh train.sh`.
 ## Citation
 Please cite the paper in your publocations if it helps your research: